Are you looking for the best gutter guards for your home?

 While gutter screens, gutter mesh, and vinyl gutter guards are certainly the cheapest option, they do not last long, they need to be maintained, and they break easily.
 Simply put, you would be better off just cleaning your gutters instead of putting a cheap, low-quality gutter screen on your gutters.

-So if that is the case, what should be the gutter guard for your home?
+So, what should be the gutter guard for your home if that is the case?

 - Look for a gutter guard that is self-cleaning.
 This means you don’t have to clean the guards, which if you have to clean the gutter guards, why get them?